 Being a small town, Index does not have a public transit system used by locals to get to and from work.

-The population of Index has a very low overall level of education: only 7.77% of people over 25 hold a 4-year college degree or higher.
+The citizens of Index have a very low rate of college education: just 7.77% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Index in 2022 was $39,190, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $156,760 for a family of four.
 However, Index contains both very wealthy and poor people as well.